 Relegation-threatened QPR saw manager Harry Redknapp resign Tuesday, citing an imminent knee operation as the reason for his departure.
 Chris Ramsey and Kevin Bond took caretaker charge of the Londoners on Saturday, and it looked as though they were set to oversee a hard-earned draw until Mane struck in the third minute of injury time.

-QPR had stood firm for much of the match, despite the visitors dominating proceedings, and they even had chances to win it themselves before Mane struck.
+QPR had stood firm for much of the encounter, despite the visitors dominating proceedings, and even had chances to win it before Mane struck.

-Ronald Koeman's Southampton move up to third in the Premier League as a result, while QPR stay second bottom of the table with 19 points.
+Ronald Koeman's Southampton moves up to third in the Premier League table as a result, while QPR stays second to last in the table with 19 points.

-Mane - by far the most dangerous player on the pitch - then got in behind the home defence again, only to fire wide of the far post.
+Mane — by far the most dangerous player on the pitch — then got in behind the home defense again, only to fire wide of the far post.

 Neither team could take advantage of the seven minutes of first-half stoppage time that came as a result of Targett's injury, and chances continued to be few and far between following the restart.

-QPR gradually began to take control of the game, though, and only the heroics of Southampton goalkeeper Fraser Forster prevented them from going ahead.
+QPR gradually began to take control of the game, though, and only the heroics of Southampton goalkeeper Fraser Forster prevented the home side from going ahead.

 Despite that near-miss, QPR would still have been content with a point against one the Premier League's form sides, but Mane snatched that away as he turned in the area and struck home the winner.